Boy Scouts will allow transgender children into programs

 "Our organization's local councils will help find units that can provide for the best interest of the child," the statement said.

+Zach Wahls, co-founder of the groups Scouts for Equality, called the decision historic.

+"The decision to allow transgender boys to participate in the Cub Scouts and the Boy Scouts is an important step forward for this American institution," he wrote in a statement posted to social media.
+"We are incredibly proud of Joe Maldonado — the transgender boy from New Jersey whose expulsion last year ignited this controversy — and his mother Kristie for their courage in doing what they knew was right.
+We are also proud of the Boy Scouts for deciding to do the right thing."

-Boy Scouts of America leaders lifted a blanket ban on gay troop leaders and employees in July 2015.
+Boy Scouts of America leaders lifted a blanket ban on gay troop leaders and employees in July 2015 amid intense pressure.
+The group had, after heated internal debate, decided in 2013 to allow openly gay youth as scouts.

+The national Girl Scouts organization, which is not affiliated with the Boy Scouts, has accepted transgender members for years.

 Comments